Luksoverse/docs.luksoverse.io/docs/the-guide/3-settings-security.md

 ### 1.1 -  open the configuration file:

-Connect to you node machine
+Establish an SSH connection to your node machine and run the following command.

 ```
 sudo nano /etc/ssh/sshd_config